-Keys to Success in Accounting BA 42: Despite the fact that Accounting is numbers oriented, only the basic math is involved.
+Keys to Success in Accounting BA 300B: Despite the fact that Accounting is numbers oriented, only the basic math is involved.
 Financial Accounting class does not require proficiency in higher math (break your stereotype).
 The most important to success in Accounting is to improve your ability to organize and analyze the business transactions.
 To have a good preparation for class, I strongly recommend you to follow these steps:

 - 1. Before class, read the PowerPoint slides posted on Canvas. - 2.
 Take notes in the class; summarize the main ideas in your index cards. - 3.
 If you are having difficulty, read the specified pages of the textbook and work through the end of chapter problems and solutions to supplement your understanding of the material. - 4.
-If you are still facing some challenges, stop by my office either during office hours or any time by appointment through e-mail.
+If you are facing some challenges, attend the Monday (Section) at 3:30 pm 5:15 pm. - 5.
+If you are not matching this time, stop by my office either during office hours or any time by appointment through e-mail.

-Grading: All activities will be graded a according to the points as shown below.
+Grading: All activities will be graded according to the points as shown below.

-Grade A A- B+ В B- C+ C C- D+ D F

-Points 95-100 90-94 87-89 84-86 80-83 77-79 74-76 70-73 67-69 60-66 0-59
+Grade A A- B+ В B- C+ С C- D+ D F Points 95-100 90-94 87-89 84-86 80-83 77-79 74-76 70-73 67-69 60-66 0-59

-Tentativ Atte Attendance 5% Homework 15%

-Weight Part Participation 10% Three Exams 60% (20% each)
+Tentative Attendance 5% Homework and Project 15% Weights Participation 10% Three Exams 60% (20% each)

-vv eight s auiz auizzes 10%
+Quizzes 10%

 Classroom Protocol: Students are expected to arrive on time and be prepared to take quiz and participate.
 If for some reason you are running late, do not skip class.
 I prefer that you come late than not at all.
 If you must leave class early, please tell the instructor before class starts.
-If you cannot attend the class or other activities such as homework or quizzes for a religious holy day, please inform the instructor in advance so that arrangements can be made to complete any missed work after the absence.
+If you cannot attend the class or other activities such as homework or quizzes for a strong reason, please inform the instructor in advance so that arrangements can be made to complete any missed work after the absence.
 All communication and electronic devices should be turned off or silent in the classroom (cell phones, music devices, etc.).